WillDarragh/nix-config/hosts/giedi-prime/README.md

 # Giedi Prime

-Mini PC used as a HTPC
+Beelink Mini PC used as a HTPC